-A course emphasizing stellar astronomy which includes a study of the sun, the properties of stars, star clusters, nebulae, interstellar gas and dust, the Milky Way galaxy and external galax-
+A course emphasizing stellar astronomy which includes a study of the sun, the properties of stars, star clusters, nebulae, interstellar gas and dust, the Milky Way galaxy and external galaxies.

-Auto Body 160 2 Cr.

 Basic Hand Tools and

 Power Equipment (60 C.H.)

 Use and safe handling practices of the various basic hand and power tools.
 An array of fasteners used on automobiles will be described and their uses demonstrated.
 Includes their application in the various body repair operations.